skymania/com.xiaomi-mi-zigbee/README.md

 ## Change Log:
 ### v 0.3.0
-* Add support for Aqara Wireless switch with Gyro
+* Add support for Aqara Wireless switch with Gyro (product type no: WXKG12LM)
+**Note:** switches with this type no. that were included before will need to be re-included in order to work properly
 * Replaced old scene trigger cards with autocomplete cards (old ones are marked as DEPRECATED) to fix reported issues
+**Note:** please rebuild your flows based on these new trigger cards.
+The DEPRECATED cards will be removed in a next release
 * Update ZigBee meshdriver to 1.2.11

 ### v 0.2.5